3 cases when car accident victims may need to hire an attorney

 Getting a second opinion

-Before deciding whether to hire an attorney or make a claim alone, victims should strongly consider meeting with one to discuss the case and any potential stumbling blocks.
+Before deciding whether to hire a lawyer or make a claim alone, victims should strongly consider meeting with one to discuss the case and any potential stumbling blocks.
 An attorney may be able to help a person better understand the possible benefits of securing legal representation, along with the potential risks of handling the personal injury claim process alone.